 by Martina from PlacesofJuma

-The Dubrovnik City Walls in Croatia are one of the most impressive landmarks in Europe!
-They were built between the 12th century and the 17th century, and today, together with the historic Old Town, they are listed as UNESCO World Heritage Sites.
+The city walls were built between the 12th century and the 17th century, and today, together with the historic Old Town, they are listed as UNESCO World Heritage Sites.

 by Anne from Packing Light Travel